kanishka-linux/kawaii-player/README.md

 4. Goto Addons->MyServer->Login

-5. Login requires at least IP address of the server that needs to be connected with (in the form http://192.168.2.3/ , if https is enabled for the server then write address accordingly).
+5. Login requires IP address of the server that needs to be connected with (in the form http://192.168.2.3/ , if https is enabled for the server then write address accordingly).
 It will also ask for username and password.
 Users can leave username/password field blank if it has been not set for the server.
 Once the login is successful message is displayed, click on the login again to navigate through library of server.

 6. It is possible for Media servers to broadcast themselves(Option is available in **more** menu), so that other clients can discover it automatically by switching on their discover functionality (Addons->MyServer->Discover: on client side).
 In this case users don't have to remember the IP address of the server.
 Server can also send custom broadcast message which can help clients to identify it properly - if there are multiple servers running.
 Clients can get list of servers in the application itself along with broadcast message, after that they will have to choose which server to connect to.
 For security reasons server is allowed to broadcast itself only in the local network.